nielskee/draft-articles/TechnicalHiringPart2.md

 > the light is."

 Just because there's light to see by, it doesn't mean you're looking in the right place.
+HackerRank and Codility measure that which can be measured, not necessarily what's important.

+More fundamentally - and a thought that seems to occur to virtually no-one who uses these tools -

-Here's where we want to look:
+Here's where we really want to look:

 - Changeability and maintainability of code.

 - Clean code and simple design.

-- Ability to find a solution by working collaboratively.
+- Ability to find a solution by working collaboratively in pairs, and in teams.

 - Working in small increments, driven by tests.

 - Readability and naming in the code.

+TODO: "it's just a screen".
+Refer back to first post.

 Platforms where developers code against a clock is no way of assessing these important skills and character traits.
 They assess the characteristics of _code_, not of people.
 They're a proxy measure at best, and not even a particularly useful one.

+- If timed code challenges are important to you, because you want people continually "delivering against tight deadlines", you're probably horrible people.
+Think about the signal this is sending.

 - If you need to run a coding assessment remotely, look to use the excellent CyberDojo instead : a platform that emphasises Test-Driven and small steps.

-- If algorithmic problem-solving is very important to the sort of work you do, there are better ways of running these interviews : more in the next post on that.
+- If algorithmic problem-solving is vital to the sort of work you do, there are better ways of running algo and data structures interviews : more in the next post on that.

 - Don't sleepwalk into outsourcing your technical interview to an online platform.
 Some aspects of hiring are _just hard work_, and